socketry/utopia/plan.md

 delegated protocol interface on the request argument.
 Framework-specific semantics such as path parsing, localization, content negotiation, controllers, CSRF, and authentication can use the richer `Utopia::Request` interface.
-Sessions, controller variables, and other optional adjacent state remain available through their named ambient APIs.
+Sessions are available through the request argument.
+Controller variables and other optional adjacent state remain available through their named ambient APIs.
 Utopia owns the compatibility of its middleware APIs and request-local state helpers.

 The regular Utopia DSL should compose application middleware: